 Start by creating a content calendar that covers how many posts you create per week and what types of content you use.

 On Facebook, you have the option to create live videos.
-For law firms with audiences on Twitter and Instagram, you can post more images.
+For lawyers with audiences on Twitter and Instagram, you can post more images.

 The best content for your firm varies based on your audience.
 The key is to create educational content your customers can enjoy, so they have a better understanding of why they should work with you.

 If you want to personalize your brand to customers, then you need to pull back the curtain on your firm.
-The obvious thing to remember is that any sensitive materials cannot be on social media.
+The obvious thing to remember is that any sensitive materials cannot be in your social media posts.

 Behind-the-scenes shots of your paralegals and attorneys earn trust with your prospects.

 Customers want to know what type of service they buy.
-Often this means they want to see attorneys hard at work, and not wasting paying for you to play golf at 11 AM on a Tuesday.
+Often this means they want to see attorneys hard at work, and not wasting time to play golf at 11 AM on a Tuesday.

 Unless of course, you represent Golf Clubs.
 Then, by all means, take as many photos as you can playing golf.